Virtual Users

 Microsoft Copilot Limitations

-• Expect processing delays: Processing AI answers takes a few seconds for voice-to-text-transcription, followed by AI processing and a transcription back into a voiced response.
-Luware is trying to minimize the delay on Nimbus call infrastructure, but the dependency on external APIs will always incur a delay.
+• Expect processing delays: Processing AI answers takes a few seconds for voice-to-text-transcription, followed by AI processing and then the same transcription back into a voiced response.
+Luware is trying to minimize the delay on Nimbus call infrastructure, but the dependency on external APIs will always incur this delay.
 The Customer will hear silence during this processing and no audio feedback / silence detection.

 • Ensure you have no ambiguity in your topics.
 For instance, the word “Service” may be too generic if you want to transfer to different services.
 Rather use healthcare|medical|emergency as identifiers or use more complex Regular Expressions to identify replies.